vibhor9011/Digital-literacy-project/README.md

 Your online profile is your modern resume.
 I have set up my foundational presence on GitHub, LinkedIn, and Kaggle to stay connected with the academic and professional community.

 ### **Task 3: Code & Cloud Collaboration**
 To keep my logic sharp, I completed a challenge on CodeChef.
-I also built a Google Form quiz to help my batchmates check their own digital literacy levels.
+I also built a Google Form quiz to help my batchmates check their own digital literacy levels.Link of the form and response sheet is given below.

 ### **Task 4: Professional Communication**
 Learning to communicate professionally is a total game-changer.
 I have drafted formal emails—like asking for an extension or applying for an internship—that follow all the traditional rules of etiquette.I also made Social Media Do's and Don't checklist